-asinnajaq was born in Kuujjuaq, Nunavik, and resides in Montreal.
+asinnajaq was born in Kuujjuaq, Nunavik, and resides in Montreal, QC.
 She is a visual artist, filmmaker and writer.
 Since childhood, asinnajaq has been immersed in storytelling and the sharing of her cultural heritage .
 In grade school, alongside her mother, she led a workshop on Inuit culture at the McCord Museum in Montreal .
 Inspired by her father, celebrated filmmaker Jobie Weetaluktuk, asinnajaq began filmmaking and attended NSCAD University in Halifax, Nova Scotia, where she was able to draw from her previous knowledge of film and push her theoretical and conceptual understanding of the medium .

 Recently, asinnajaq completed the short film Three Thousand